oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 You will be presented with a page with details for downloading the kubeconfig file.
 Make sure the **OCI Cloud Shell Access** is the selected option.

-Look for a line similar to this :
+Look for the section with the download command, it will look lie this :

 ```
 oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaa<lots of stuff>aaa --file $HOME/.kube/config --region eu-frankfurt-1 --token-version 2.0.0